gamemanual0/gm0/source/docs/appendix/glossary.rst

             REV Pillow Block

     Cantilever
-        A cantilever refers to when an object (usually a :term:`shaft`) is only supported on one side.
+        A cantilever refers to when an object (usually a :term:`shaft
-        While this provides theoretically less support,
+        <Shaft>`) is only supported on one side.
+While this provides
-        as long as the shaft is still supported at two points by :term:`bearings <Ball Bearing>` or :term:`bushings <Bushing>`,
+        theoretically less support, as long as the shaft is still supported at two points by :term:`bearings <Ball Bearing>` or :term:`bushings
-        cantilever is still a sound building technique.
+        <Bushing>`, cantilever is still a sound building technique.
+Many
-        Many drivetrains are cantilevered,
-        which provides for easy access to wheels.
+        drivetrains are cantilevered, which provides for easy access to wheels.
-        Note that supporting the shaft on both sides is theoretically more structurally sound,
-        although in most cases you won’t notice a difference.
+        Note that supporting the shaft on both sides is theoretically more structurally sound, although in most cases you won’t notice a difference.

         .. figure:: images/glossary/sanford-cantilever.png
             :alt: Sanford's cantilever 6WD prototype